 Yet, the Birmingham Civil Rights Institute somehow manages to be fair and encouraging.
 By focusing on black history in America, it challenges us to consider the tough questions like “what are Civil Rights?”
 I don’t think it’s possible to visit and not be changed.

 When planning a visit to Birmingham, Alabama, the Civil Rights Institute should be on your list of places to see.
 This post covers information you need to plan a visit:

-What inspired the creation of the Birmingham Civil Rights Institute?
+- What exhibits are on display at the Birmingham Civil Rights Institute?

 - Birmingham is a planned city, founded for coal mining and steel production.